Haibo93/Cloud_Computing/README.md

 Basic CRUD operations are possible by accessing the API routes via adding ``api/registerUser`` and ``api/getProducts`` at the end of the web address following the REST standard.
 A full list of CRUD is presented below:

 Register User:  <POST /registerUser> Description: it creates a new user record including the name, email, the password hash, company name in the SQL database

 Log In User:  <POST /logInUser> Description: verifies user trying to log in by checking if the email and password has provided exist in the database.
 It also verifies the user’s identity i.e. member or admin

-Log Out User:  <GET /logOutUser> Description: log out a user given the person is logged in Get Product:  <GET /getProducts> Description: gets the product information from the database Admin add product:  <POST /admin/adminAddProduct> Description: allows the admin to create a product by entering the product name, product cost, product description.
+Log Out User:  <GET /logOutUser> Description: log out a user given the person is logged in

+Get Product:  <GET /getProducts> Description: gets the product information from the database

+Admin add product:  <POST /admin/adminAddProduct> Description: allows the admin to create a product by entering the product name, product cost, product description

 Admin delete product:  <Delete /admin/deleteProduct/:id> Description: allows the admin to delete a product according to the id provided

 Admin update product:  <Put /admin/updateProduct/:id> Description: allows the admin to update the information of a specific product

-User adds order:  <Post /user/:id/addOrder> Description: allows the user to create a new order User deletes order:  <Delete /user/ :user_id/deleteOrder/:order_id> Description: allows the user to delete an existing order in the database
+User adds order:  <Post /user/:id/addOrder> Description: allows the user to create a new order

+User deletes order:  <Delete /user/ :user_id/deleteOrder/:order_id> Description: allows the user to delete an existing order in the database

-User gets Details:  <Get /user/:id> Description: Gets a user’s detail or return an error message if the user is not found User gets orders:  <Get /user/:id/getUserOrder> Description: gets the detail of the orders of an user in the database Get login status:  <Get /getLogInStatus> Description: Get the status or a user or return an error message if the user in not in the database
+User gets Details:  <Get /user/:id> Description: Gets a user’s detail or return an error message if the user is not found

+User gets orders:  <Get /user/:id/getUserOrder> Description: gets the detail of the orders of an user in the database

+Get login status:  <Get /getLogInStatus> Description: Get the status or a user or return an error message if the user in not in the database

-Update user profile: <Put /user/:id/updateProfile> Description: Update the user profile in the database import { userGetDetailsRoute } from './userGetDetails';
+Update user profile: <Put /user/:id/updateProfile> Description: Update the user profile in the database

 ### Front-end
 The current front end can be seen on the deployment server or when run locally.